 One explanation offered is they were made by three groups of prisoners in Greece: Italian, Egyptian and Greek prisoners.

 We did receive an explanation of the trays from an art dealer in Greece who does not know their origin either:

 “The trays you are showing are truly made by prisoners.
 Prisoners from by estimate the early(19)40s till the late (19)60s.
 The answer to the question why, is obvious… for a living.
 The origins cannot be exactly told, even I have heard a lot of stories about them there is no something for sure.”

 Based solely on observation, The Straw Shop believes this to be straw art work done by incarcerated people in Greece.
 There is presently no known straw history of production in Greece attributable to a region, city, etc. Another observation is the use of the Greek characters appearing on some of the trays.
 No other language style of lettering appears on any other tray we have located in our research thus far.
 Subject to change.
 The depiction of identifiable buildings also indicates the trays are likely made in Greece.
 From a straw point of view, perhaps the most important is the style of straw work itself.
-The variety of straw work styles that have been created and the unique artistic design of each tray requiring hours and hours of meticulous work have created their own signature style of work, who ever the makers were.
+The variety of straw work patterns that have been created and the unique artistic design of each tray requiring hours and hours of meticulous work have created their own signature style of work, who ever the makers were.
 Every tray is constructed and decorated by self taught artists who had the time available to make them.
 If that is correct, do these trays become prisoner art work?
 Did these prisoners unwittingly establish their own straw art signature?
 The possibilities are endless and at times plausible.